HackerN64/F3DEX3/README.md

   buffers, **saving some DRAM traffic** (maybe around 100 us per frame).
 The bits used for this are ignored by HLE.
 - Segment addresses are now resolved relative to other segments (feature by Tharo).
-This enables a strategy for skipping repeated material DLs: call a segment to run the material, remap the segment in the material to a display list that immediately returns, and so if the material is called again it won't run.
+This enables a strategy for **skipping repeated material DLs**: call a segment to run the material, remap the segment in the material to a display list that immediately returns, and so if the material is called again it won't run.
+- New `SPMemset` command fills a specified RDRAM region with a repeated 16-bit value.
+This can be used for clearing the Z buffer or filling the framebuffer or the letterbox with a solid color **faster than the RDP can in fill mode**.
+  Practical performance may vary due to scheduling constraints.

 ### Miscellaneous